lylerolleman/KSUtilities/README.md

 # KSUtilities
 Some helpful utilities to aid in the production of the Kesslar Syndrome Board Game

 This project is currently a WIP.
-Unimplemented components have been disabled
+Unimplemented components have been disabled.
+**Note, as the project has progressed past the stage requiring rapid and broad changes, KSUtilities has been shelved indefinitely.

 In the most recent version, all the primary functional components have been rolled into one page